templebay33/brimstone_reference/rules_reference.md

 Hero from the group.
 KO’d Hero markers are placed in the space where a Hero was KO’d.

+## Hero Characters
+Each player must choose what type of Hero they want to play.
+These different Hero ‘types’ are called Classes.
+In some Adventure Sets, all of the Heroes included are from a single Hero Class - (Conquistador, Viking, etc.).
+However, the Hero Class is a ‘Team Hero’ Class meaning that it is a group of Heroes that all share a common background and basic abilities, but are further defined by having several different Sub-Classes (El Capitan, Duelist, Explorer, and Soldier).
+Each of these Sub-Classes is still considered a Conquistador Hero, but has a unique Character Sheet with all of its basic Skills, Abilities, and Starting Gear listed on it.
+Below is a list of the different elements of a Hero Character Sheet:

+### Hero Class and Sub-Class
+A character’s Hero Class is the main thematic defining factor for their Skills and Abilities.
+The Sub-Class for a Team Hero further defines the theme that sets them apart from other Heroes of that Class.

+### Keywords
+A Hero’s Keywords are traits of that character.
+They do not have any inherent meaning, but are referenced by other cards and Abilities (often as restrictions for certain Items).

+### 'To Hit' Values
+What the Hero needs to roll on their dice to hit Enemies when making an Attack.
+There are two different To Hit values, one for Ranged Attacks and one for Melee Attacks.

+### Combat
+The base number of dice that the Hero gets to roll when making a Melee Attack, even if they have no weapons.

+### Max Grit
+The max number of Grit the Hero can have at one time.

+### Skill Attributes
+There are 6 different Skills that every Hero has, Agility, Cunning, Spirit, Strength, Lore, and Luck.
+These Skills are used for making tests during the game.

+### Initiative
+Initiative determines how quick a character is and how early in the turn they get to Activate.
+Each turn models are Activated in Initiative order, from highest to lowest.

+### Abilities
+Every Hero Class has one or more special Abilities that are an important part of being that Hero Class.
+These Abilities are not always beneficial, but fundamentally effect how the Hero plays.

+### Starting Items
+Gear that any character of that Hero Class/Sub-Class starts their adventuring career with.

+### Health
+A representation of the Hero’s physical well being.
+Health is reduced by taking Wounds.
+If your Health is ever reduced to 0, you are KO’d.

+### Defense
+Any time the Hero takes one or more Hits, they may use their Defense as a saving roll against each Hit to prevent taking Wounds.

+### Sanity
+Sanity is just like Health, but for the Hero’s mental well being.
+Sanity is reduced by taking Sanity Damage.
+Just like Health, if your Sanity ever reaches 0, you are KO’d.

+### Willpower
+Just like Defense is to Health, Willpower is a saving roll for Sanity to prevent taking Sanity Damage or Corruption.

 ## Depth Track
 The Depth Track represents the general path of the Heroes and tracks how deep the Hero Party has journeyed into the wild, and how close the Darkness is to escaping and wreaking havoc on the countryside (resulting in failure for the Heroes).
 At the start of the game, the Hero Party marker is placed at the Entrance space on the far left of the track, while the Darkness marker is placed on the Darkness Start space on the far right.